zerkol83/rocforge-clamp/README.md

 - HIP mirroring validates that entropy seeds and state flags observed on the host are consistent on AMD GPUs.
 - `TemporalScoring` consumes telemetry snapshots to produce normalized reproducibility scores (0.0–1.0), entropy variance, duration variance, and drift measurements.
 Results can be exported as JSON or human-readable summaries for dashboards and CI artifacts.

 See `docs/technical_overview.md` for an in-depth discussion of the entropy lifecycle, temporal alignment algorithms, ROCm dependency graph, and stability metrics captured during the v0.4 validation campaign.
+The telemetry schema and reproducibility guarantees are defined in `docs/telemetry_spec.md`.